Chateau Tanunda Launches 130th Anniversary CelebrationsThursday, 28 November 2019

 With over 150 invited guests, including leading Australian wine media, wine trade personalities and a contingent of six former international cricketers, it was a grand start to many festivities planned for 2020.

-“We are starting our 130th Celebrations with two days of Australian Wine Media and Trade activies, and a star studded Wine Media vs Wine Makers cricket match for the lead-up to the Adelaide Test Match.”
+“We are starting our 130th Celebrations with two days of Australian Wine Media and Trade activities, and a star-studded Wine Media vs Wine Makers cricket match for the lead-up to the Adelaide Test Match.”
 Managing Director Michelle Geber said.

 As a true family business, the reins have since passed to John’s daughter, Michelle Geber, who has been running the Château for the last two years.

-“Château Tanunda which we describe as the first growth of Australia champions the Barossa, and more specifically, Eden Valley having the potential to produce some of the greatest Cabernet blends in Australia.
-To that end, we have identified an east-facing contoured site on our Eden Valley Matthews Road property, to plant a selection of the latest clones of all 6 Bordeaux varieties (Cabernet Sauvignon, Cabernet Franc, Merlot, Malbec, Petit Verdot, Camernere) in a project we call “The Amphitheatre”.”
+“Château Tanunda which we describe as the first growth of Australia champions the Barossa, and more specifically, Eden Valley has the potential to produce some of the greatest Cabernet blends in Australia.
+To that end, we have identified an east-facing contoured site on our Eden Valley Matthews Road property, to plant a selection of the latest clones of all six Bordeaux varieties (Cabernet Sauvignon, Cabernet Franc, Merlot, Malbec, Petit Verdot, Carmenere) in a project we call “The Amphitheatre”.”

-This calls for celebration.
+This calls for a celebration.
 And what a celebration is planned.